saboooor/Cactie/README.md

 I'm not perfect at coding this bot so if you do find any bugs, [contact us here](https://luminescent.dev/discord) and we'll fix it ASAP

 ## Suggestions
-- uses threads to organize discussions
+- Uses threads to organize discussions
-- approve/deny and mark as implemented when implemented
+- Bell reaction along with upvote/downvote to notify users who want to be updated
+- Easy approve/deny commands with autocomplete, no longer you have to suffer with message ids!

 ## Punishments
-- ban
+- ban and unban with autocomplete, you no longer have to go fishing for the banned user's id!
-- mute
+- mute and unmute
+- warn and unwarn
 - kick
-- warn
-- Has support for user right click menus!

 ## Reaction roles
-- Option to set it as a toggle and auto-remove the reaction or set it as a switch which adds/removes the role as the user adds/removes the reaction

 ## Bulk Message Clear
-- Specific user support
-- Query support with messages that include the text
+- Query specific messages with author or text
-- More than 100 messages support
+- Can select more than 100 messages to clear

 ## Ticket System
-- uses the modals feature for user-friendly ticket opening!
+- Uses modals for user-friendly ticket opening
-- voice chat creation with the same permissions as the ticket

 ## Fun and Games
 - Tic Tac Toe